prateek-js/galvanize-assignment/README.md

 Repo contains asssignment solution

 Assignment 1 is api assignment
-Assignment 2 is system design asssignment
+Assignment 2 is system design asssignment using draw.io

 Tech Stack used for Assignment 1:-